 I walked up to Varan, Gherome, and Atana.
 “Welcome aboard the Grayswandir” I said, extending my hand.
 “I’m Captain Kodai, as I’m sure you remember.
 Is everything to your satisfaction so far?”

 “Yes Captain, it is!”
 Gherome took my hand and shook it furiously.
 “Atana and I…” he glanced at her, “are so grateful for your giving us this opportunity.”

 Kyla ran up to me.
 “I like the way your spaceship smells!” she said, smiling brightly.
 I sniffed.
 It smelled like carbon-scrubbed air to me, but I guess compared to Fugitak’s local atmosphere it was an improvement.

 “I’m glad you like it!”
 I said, kneeling down to be at her level.
 “We’re going to go to a gas giant after we take off to get fuel to take us to Boilingbrook.
 You’ll get to see it.”

 “No she won’t!” said Atana sharply, glaring at me.
 She knelt down as well.
 “I’m sorry sweetie, but that’s after your bed time.”

 I thought quickly.
 “You know, we’re about 7 hours out of sync with the starport on Boilingbrook.
-Normally we slowly shift our internal clock to match, but we can go ahead and cut over today.
+Normally we slowly shift our on-board clocks to match, but we can go ahead and cut over today.
 That should make it to where she could see it.”

 Atana smiled tightly.
 “Thank you, but it’s been a long day for us already.
 I’m sure Kyla and Jeorge will be asleep by then.”
 She turned to look at Kyla.
 “Won’t you.”